top of page

 Wireless engineers and researchers require accurate tools to model and analyze wireless channels for technologies like 5G, lte, and satellite communications.
 However, existing solutions lack flexibility, usability, or precision, making the modeling process time-consuming and inefficient.

-Our goal was to design an intuitive, efficient, and powerful wireless channel modeler application to simplify complex modeling tasks.
+My goal was to design an intuitive, efficient, and powerful wireless channel modeler application to simplify complex modeling tasks.

 ROLE & DURATION